tommycqy/Yelp-Reviews/README.md

 ## Components

-**.** Data collection and parsing tool using Yelp Fusion API
+**Data collection and parsing tool using Yelp Fusion API** \
 Return JSON file of restaurant meeting criteria based on search parameters.
 Read JSON file to a pandas DataFrame, keeping just relevant data points (as specified in above “Data” section).

-**.** Web scraper for the 20 newest reviews
+**Web scraper for the 20 newest reviews** \
 Using the “URL” from the above DataFrame, scrape latest 20 reviews for the selected restaurant, and returns list of the reivews.

-**.** Data visualization map
+**Data visualization map** \
 Using the coordinate data from the above DataFrame, plot restaurants in a map visualization.
 TBD: Interactive visualization allowing filtering by category, price range, rating
 TBD: Other visualization components in tooltip, showing review text data for each restaurant
 TBD: Show separately distribution of ratings based on restaurants displayed in map

-**.** Data visualization for text reviews
+**Data visualization for text reviews** \
-        Using web scraper function to extract the text reviews on the first webpage of each restaurant.
+Using web scraper function to extract the text reviews on the first webpage of each restaurant. \
-        Preprocess the reviews using following steps:
+Preprocess the reviews using following steps: \
-            (Lowercase, URL removing (re.sub), Remove trailing ’s’ and apostrophe, Tokenize, Remove punctuations (include white space), Break tokens on non-alpha-numeric values, Lemmatize, Remove stop words (nltk.stopwords (English) and self-defined extra stop-words)) Return a visualization for the text review (word cloud).
+&nbsp;&nbsp;(Lowercase, URL removing (re.sub), Remove trailing ’s’ and apostrophe, Tokenize, \
+&nbsp;&nbsp;Remove punctuations (include white space), Break tokens on non-alpha-numeric values, \
+&nbsp;&nbsp;Lemmatize, Remove stop words (nltk.stopwords (English) and self-defined extra stop-words)) \
+Return a visualization for the text review (word cloud).

 ## Project folder structure